 "Oldthinkers unbellyfeel Ingsoc."

-The goal of Newspeak was essentially the reduction of vocabulary and destruction of words, especially synonyms and antonyms, and to render language instinctively euphemistic (if "good" already exists then "bad" will be abolished, instead replaced by "ungood"), so as to suppress any possibility of expressing rebellious thoughts against the party in the form of words.
+The goal of Newspeak was essentially the reduction of vocabulary and destruction of words, especially synonyms and antonyms (so, for example, if the word "good" exists, then the word "bad" is unnecesary and would be abolished and replaced by "ungood"; in fact, every edition of the Newspeak Dictionary was smaller than its predecessor), with the goal of rendering the language instinctively euphemistic and suppressing any possibility of expressing rebellious thoughts against the Party in the form of words.
 Based on the rules of Basic English and the (now discredited) strong form of the Sapir-Whorf Hypothesis (the weak form is also controversial), it was intended to be a psychological and linguistic Restraining Bolt on the population of Oceania.
 Its construction is similar to Esperanto (Ungood/Malbona) and other compounding languages (such as German).
 Contraction conventions from historical totalitarian regimes were also incorporated, resulting in words like "Ingsoc" which are similar in construction to "Comintern", "Nazi" and "Gestapo".
 Acronyms are used extensively.
 The Party predicted (or propagandized) that Newspeak would completely supplant English by 2050.
-Every edition of the Newspeak Dictionary was smaller than its predecessor.

 Orwell provided an appendix discussing the features of the language in the novel.